 There are no substantive differences in planned actions and actual implementation of these actions.
-With the COVID19 pandemic still effecting the daily operations of the district we were able to maintain a quality educational program for students, including a Long Term Independent Study for students wishing to stay home during the pandemic.
+The district was able to maintain a quality educational program for students.
+There were no challenges in implementing this goal.

 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.